mcreng/SmartCarSWTutorial18/1_basic.md

   c = a / b; // 0, note that (int)/(int) -> (int)
   float d = 2.0;
-  c = d / a; // 0.2, note that if one of the operands contain float, it returns float a++; // a = 11
+  c = d / a; // 0.2, note that if one of the operands contain float, it returns float /*
+     Remember if you wish to do division, always write int a = 2 / 5.0;
+     instead of
+     int a = 2 / 5;
+     Otherwise, you would have repeated our team leader's mistake!!
+  */
+  c = a % b; // 10. a % b means finding the remainder of a div b a++; // a = 11
   ++a; // a = 12
   a--; // a = 11